Hilarry4269/inventory_html/README.md

 # inventory_html
-using local storage to store inventory
+a simple html app using local storage to store inventory html , css and javascript